ssato/python-anyconfig/docs/introduction.rst

 python-anyconfig provides very simple and unified APIs to process configuration files in various formats:

+- Loading configuration files:

-- anyconfig.load() to load configuration files and return a dict-like object represents loaded configuration
+  - anyconfig.load() loads configuration files or file/file-like objects and return a dict-like object represents loaded configuration
-- anyconfig.loads() to load configuration from a string just like json.loads does
+  - anyconfig.loads() loads configuration from a string just like json.loads does

+- Dumping configuration files:

-- anyconfig.dump() to dump a configuration file from a dict or dict-like object represents configuration
+  - anyconfig.dump() dumps a configuration file from a dict or dict-like object represents configuration
-- anyconfig.dumps() to dump a configuration string from a dict or dict-like object represents configuration
+  - anyconfig.dumps() dumps a configuration string from a dict or dict-like object represents configuration

+- Schema validation and generation of configuration files:

-- anyconfig.validate() to validate configuration loaded with anyconfig.load() with JSON schema [#]_ (object) also loaded with anyconfig.load(). anyconfig.load() may help loading JSON schema file[s] in any formats anyconfig supports.
+  - anyconfig.validate() validates configuration loaded with anyconfig.load() with JSON schema [#]_ (object) also loaded with anyconfig.load(). anyconfig.load() may help loading JSON schema file[s] in any formats anyconfig supports.
-- anyconfig.gen_schema() to generate a minimum JSON schema object to validate given configuration file[s] later.
+  - anyconfig.gen_schema() generates a minimum JSON schema object to validate given configuration file[s] later.

 It enables to load configuration file[s] in various formats in the same manner, and in some cases, even there is no need to take care of the actual format of